FederatedAI/FATE-Community/FederatedAI_PROJECT_PROCESS_GUIDELINE.md

 * Create a feature branch for developing patch;
 * Project lead responsible for managing PRs merge to release developing branch;
 * Project lead responsible for creating a patch release branch: release-%{release}%;
-* Project lead PRs from release developing branch to patch release branch. **This PR has to get approval from more than half of FATE OSS Development Team members, and the approval from the project lead followed by the approval of theTSC Board.
+* Project lead PRs from release developing branch to patch release branch. **This PR has to get approval from more than half of FATE OSS Development Team members, and the approval from the project lead followed by the approval of the TSC Board.
 [Ref: Before release](#before-release)**;
 * Project lead publish release from the patch release branch.

 ## Tools